chung-leong/react-seq/examples/payment/README.md

   const methods = await getPaymentMethods();
 ```

-We then preload the form used each payment method so that when the user makes a selection, we can display the correct
+We then preload the form used by each payment method so that when the user makes a selection, we can display the correct
 form without delay:

 ```js